-The Association for Middle Level Education has joined with the National Association of Secondary School Principals, The National Forum to Accelerate Middle-Grades Reform, Adolescent Success, and Let's Move Active Schools to declare March the official month to focus on students ages 10 to 15 and celebrate middle level education.
+The Association for Middle Level Education has joined with the National Association of Secondary School Principals, The National Forum to Accelerate Middle-Grades Reform, Adolescent Success, ACT, and Let's Move!
+Active Schools to declare March the official month to focus on students ages 10 to 15 and celebrate middle level education.

 The key messages for the celebration are

 - The importance of parents being knowledgeable about young adolescents and being actively involved in their lives;

 - The understanding that healthy bodies plus healthy minds equal healthy young adolescents;

 - The realization that the education young adolescents experience during this formative period of life will, in large measure, determine the future for all citizens; and

 - The knowledge that every young adolescent should have the opportunity to pursue his or her dreams and aspirations, and post-secondary education should be a possibility for all.

 The sky's the limit!
 The way you plan your celebration is only limited by your imagination.
 Take a look at the ideas and free samples throughout this section.
 After your next celebration, send us a paragraph, photos, or an article about your school and community activities and we'll post it on our website.
 Middle Level Education Month is a celebration that should be experienced by all schools and communities around the world!

 Ideas for Your Celebration

 - Get the word out.
 Develop a few message points about your school that you want to share.
 Put them on business cards for the staff, on your fax cover sheet, in parent newsletters, and on your website, Facebook page, etc.